 |Prerequisites:||Basic computer literacy, basic software installed, and basic knowledge of client-side web technologies.|

-The web platform comes with a set of APIs that allow you to create your own performance tools.
+When writing code for the Web, there are a large number of Web APIs available that allow you to create your own performance measuring tools.

-With the original Navigation Timing API we can measure client-side web performance including the amount of time needed to unload the previous page, how long domain lookups take, the total time spent executing the window's load handler, and so forth.
-We can use the API for metrics related to all of the navigation events below.
+You can use the Navigation Timing API to measure client-side web performance; including the amount of time needed to unload the previous page, how long domain lookups take, the total time spent executing the window's load handler, and more.
+You can use the API for metrics related to all of the navigation events displayed in the didagram below.

 The PerformanceEntry object is part of the performance timeline.
 A performance entry can be directly created by making a performance